HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 ![custom rule options](/school-messenger-help/images/custom-rules.png)

 - Choose "bus to school" or "bus from school" depending on the time of day to select an individual bus number.
 Keep the criteria set to "is in".
-This will find students who are listed under a specific bus number.
+This will load students who are listed under a specific bus number.

-- Choose "grade level" to find students in a specific grade.
+- Choose "grade level" to load students in a specific grade.

 Once your selection is complete under either option, click on "save" and then "add recipients".